Volvo S40

 The first generation (1995–2004) was introduced in 1995 with the S40 (S from saloon) and V40 (V from versatility, estate) cars.

-The second generation (2004–2012) was released in 2004, and the estate variant's name changed to V50.
+The second generation was released in 2003, and the estate variant became differentiated from the sedan, having its name changed to V50.

 The range was replaced by the Volvo V40 five door hatchback in 2012.

 First generation (1995–2004)

-During August 1995, Volvo released its new series, with the intention of calling the cars S4 and F4.
+During August 1995, Volvo released its new series, intending to call the cars S4 and F4.
 However, as Audi had already reserved the "S4" name, Volvo opted to name the range S40 (saloon), and V40 (estate).
 These cars were manufactured at the Nedcar factory at Born in the Netherlands (a pre Ford joint venture between Volvo and Mitsubishi Motors) and based on a common platform with the Mitsubishi Carisma, later used by the Proton Waja.
 They were also the last Volvos to be produced at the Born plant; a lineage that had begun in the early 1970s with Volvo's collaboration with DAF that had led to the Volvo 66 and the Volvo 300 series.

-In the United Kingdom, it cost approximately 50% more than the related Mitsubishi Carisma.
+In the United Kingdom, it costs approximately 50% more than the related Mitsubishi Carisma.
 The car helped change perceptions of Volvo: "The S40/V40 range was the car that finally persuaded buyers that Volvo really could build a credible compact executive car", reported the RAC.
-For the 2000 model year, Volvo expanded the S40/V40's market to North America, where went on sale exclusively with the 1.9 liter turbo.
+For the 2000 model year, Volvo expanded the S40/V40's market to North America, where this range went on sale exclusively with the 1.9 liter turbo.

-The V40, with a drag coefficient of 0.32, was the first whole model to be introduced under the direction of the British designer Peter Horbury, Volvo’s design director, and was marketed in Australia, South America and the Far East.
-The V40 was named the ‘Most Beautiful Estate Car in the World’ at an Italian award ceremony.
-The official premiere was at the Frankfurt Motor Show, in September 1995, with the V40 premièring in December 1995, at the Bologna Motor Show.
+The V40, with a drag coefficient of 0.32, was the first whole model to be introduced under the direction of the British designer Peter Horbury, Volvo’s design director and was marketed in Australia, South America and the Far East.
+The V40 was named the "Most Beautiful Estate Car in the World" at an Italian award ceremony.
+The official premiere was at the Frankfurt Motor Showin September 1995, with the V40 premiering in December 1995, at the Bologna Motor Show.

-In July 2000, Volvo updated the 40 Series ("Phase II"), implementing a number of technical improvements, including improved engine management, diesel direct fuel injection, extra safety features, larger brake discs, new front suspension and steering, revised rear suspension, larger tyres and a wider track.
+In July 2000, Volvo updated the 40 Series ("Phase II"), implementing several technical improvements, including improved engine management, diesel direct fuel injection, extra safety features, larger brake discs, new front suspension and steering, revised rear suspension, larger tyres and a wider track.

-A minor facelift gave more streamlining, slightly different front wings and front bumper, and larger front indicators, as well as minor instruments and fascia re design.
+A minor facelift gave more streamlining, slightly different front wings and front bumper, and larger front indicators, as well as minor instruments and fascia redesign.

+In late 2002, there was a subtle update to the range.
+On the outside, there was a new "egg crate" style grille and colour-keyed trim mouldings.
+Inside, there was a three-spoke steering wheel and new instruments with four dials.
+Other changes include improved fuel economy, new side-impact curtain airbags, updated seats and a new key with integrated remote.